“Wild Wisdom” at Awbury Arboretum

 A unique, year-long series during which participants learn to forage wild edible, medicinal, and craft plants.

 Launched in 2019 in partnership with the Wild Foodies’ of Philly, this 12-month program is designed to introduce participants to the most common 100+ wild edible, medicinal, and craft plants of the Philadelphia bio-region.
-3-hour monthly sessions include in-class and in-field time to botanically I.D., gather, and harvest useful plants as well as include hands-on preparation time to process introduced plants into various food, medicinal, and craft preparations.
+Monthly sessions include in-class and in-field time to botanically I.D., gather, and harvest useful plants as well as include hands-on preparation time to process introduced plants into various food, medicinal, and craft preparations.
 The program includes seasonal off-site field trips, guest presenter visits, and in-class participant projects.
 Topics will include: botany, introduction to regional ecology, tools of the trade, making of medicinal preparations, spice blends, salads, dressings, main dishes, nut processing, tree tapping, intro to mushroom foraging, and more!
 This program is geared toward those looking to grow ever-closer to the region’s wild sources of food and medicine and those committed to sharing this knowledge with others.